 As an example, consider an authority record representing Steve Jobs, the founder of the corporate body Apple, Inc (see Figure 2).
-Bibliographic records for information resources attributed to Steve Jobs or about Steve Jobs will include the form of his name found in the 1XX field of the authority record as a heading in the bibliographic record (see Figure 4).
+Bibliographic records for information resources attributed to Steve Jobs or about Steve Jobs will include the form of his name found in the 1XX field of the authority record as an authorized access point in the bibliographic record (see Figure 4).
 The authority record for Apple, Inc. includes a link from Steve Jobs as the founder of the corporate body (see Figure 3) to Apple, Inc. The ILS does the work to index and collocate these related records for later search and retrieval.
-The library catalog or discovery system that a library uses to help patrons search, browse, and discover information resources can utilize the information recorded in the authority record to collocate materials with bibliographic metadata that shares the same authorized headings, direct patrons from variant forms and terms to the authorized form, and disambiguate similar headings in search results (see Figures 6-7).
+The library catalog or discovery system that a library uses to help patrons search, browse, and discover information resources can utilize the information recorded in the authority record to collocate materials with bibliographic metadata that shares the same access point, direct patrons from variant access points to the authorized access point, and disambiguate similar entities in search results (see Figures 6-7).

 Cooperative Authority Databases

-A library’s local authority database stands in contrast to cooperative (or aggregate) authority databases maintained on a regional, national, or international scale.
-Libraries can participate in cooperative cataloging programs allowing them access to a pool of shared authority records as well as the ability to contribute new or updated records to the shared database.
+A library’s local authority database stands in contrast to cooperative authority databases maintained on a regional, national, or international scale.
+Libraries can participate in cooperative cataloging programs allowing them access to a pool of shared authority records as well as allowing them to contribute new or updated records to the shared database.
+Cooperative cataloging programs provide participating libraries documentation and policies clarifying how to apply metadata content standards when contributing authority records to the authority database.
 The Library of Congress’s Program for Cooperative Cataloging (PCC) maintains various cooperative cataloging initiatives including the Name Authority Cooperative Program (NACO) and the Subject Authority Cooperative Program (SACO).
-These two programs create and maintain a national database of authority records that can be leveraged by libraries in the creation and maintenance of their own local catalogs.
-Libraries participating in these cooperative programs can automate the integration of records from the shared cooperative databases into their local authority database.
+These two programs create and maintain a shared national database of authority records that can be leveraged by libraries in the creation and maintenance of their own local catalogs.
+Libraries can automate the integration of records from the shared cooperative databases into their local authority database whether they participate in the programs or not.

 Cataloging students may receive base instructions on authority control in beginning or advanced cataloging courses but learning how to perform authority work is more often accomplished on the job than in library school, especially to the level of competence that is required to effectively maintain good authority control.
 This can be achieved through a combination of in-house training, attendance at workshops or online trainings, staying up to date on library literature related to authority control, and regular, practical application through mentored authority work during cataloging activities.